AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/xml-manage.md

 ## Include static resources (JavaScript, CSS, fonts)

 JavaScript, CSS, and other static assets are added in the `<head>` section of a [page configuration] file.
-The default look of a Magento store page `<head>` is defined by `app/code/Magento/Theme/view/frontend/layout/default_head_blocks.xml`.
+The default look of a store page `<head>` is defined by `app/code/Magento/Theme/view/frontend/layout/default_head_blocks.xml`.
 The recommended way to add CSS and JavaScript is to extend this file in your custom theme, and add the assets there.
 The following file is a sample of a file you must add:

 ```xml